Steins;Gate

-A manga adaptation of the game, created by Yomi Sarachi, was serialized from 2009 to 2013, and later published in North America from 2015 to 2016.
-A second manga series, illustrated by Kenji Mizuta, began serialization in Mag Garden's Monthly Comic Blade on December 28, 2009.
-An anime adaptation by White Fox aired in Japan between April 6, 2011, and September 14, 2011, and has been licensed in North America by Funimation.
-An animated film premiered in Japanese theaters on April 20, 2013.
-A fan disc of the game, titled Steins;Gate: My Darling's Embrace, was released on June 16, 2011.
+A manga adaptation of the game, written by Yomi Sarachi, was serialized from 2009 to 2013, and later published in North America from 2015 to 2016.
+A second manga series, illustrated by Kenji Mizuta, began serialization in Mag Garden's Monthly Comic Blade in December 2009.
+An anime series adaptation by White Fox aired in Japan from April to September 2011, and has been licensed in North America by Funimation.
+An animated sequel film premiered in Japanese theaters in April 2013.
+A fan disc of the game, titled Steins;Gate: My Darling's Embrace, was released in June 2011.
+A non-canon 8-bit sequel to the game, titled Steins;Gate: Hen'i Kuukan no Octet or Steins;Gate 8bit, was released in October 2011.
+Another game, Steins;Gate: Linear Bounded Phenogram, was released in April 2013.

-A non-canon 8-bit sequel to the game, titled Steins;Gate: Hen'i Kuukan no Octet or Steins;Gate 8bit, was released on October 28, 2011.
-Another game, Steins;Gate: Linear Bounded Phenogram, was released on April 25, 2013.
-A follow-up game, Steins;Gate 0, was released on December 10, 2015, for PS3, PlayStation 4 and Vita, and received an anime adaptation in 2018.
-A remake of the original visual novel titled Steins;Gate Elite which presents fully animated cutscenes from the Steins;Gate anime was released for PlayStation 4, PlayStation Vita, Nintendo Switch and Steam in 2019.
-Included as a bonus for the Nintendo Switch version, an entirely new game called 8-bit ADV Steins;Gate in the style of Famicom adventure games from the 1980s, was released.
-A thematic sequel, tentatively titled Steins;???, is in development.
+A follow-up game, Steins;Gate 0, was released in December 2015 for PlayStation 3, PlayStation 4 and Vita; it received an anime adaptation in 2018.
+A remake of the original visual novel titled Steins;Gate Elite which presents fully animated cutscenes from the Steins;Gate anime, was released for PlayStation 4, PlayStation Vita, Nintendo Switch and Steam in 2019.
+Included as a bonus for the Nintendo Switch version, an entirely new game called 8-bit ADV Steins;Gate, in the style of Famicom adventure games from the 1980s, was released.
+Another remake, titled Steins;Gate Re:Boot, was officially announced in October 2024 with a release date of 2025.

 Gameplay

 Steins;Gate's gameplay requires little interaction from the player as most of the duration of the game is spent reading the text that appears on the screen, which represents either the dialogue between the various characters or the thoughts of the protagonist.
 Like many other visual novels, there are specific points in Steins;Gate where the user is given a choice to affect the direction of the game.
 For these decision points, Steins;Gate presents the user with the "phone trigger" (フォーントリガー, fōn torigā) system.
 When the player receives a phone call, the player can choose to answer or ignore the call.
 Incoming text messages have specific words underlined and highlighted in blue, much like a hyperlink on a browser, which the player can select to reply to the text message.
 Most phone calls or text messages do not require a response, though there are certain points in the game where the player is required to take action.
 Depending on the player's choices of how to respond to these phone calls and text messages, the plot will progress in a specific direction.